sandstorm/training-presentations/presentations/decks/react-testing/slides/Mocking2.md

-# Mock function from Jest
+# Mock function from vitest

 ```ts {all|1-2|4-5|7-14|16-33|20-22|24-27|28-31} {maxHeight: '100'}
 // 'getRandomListElement.ts'